 Together, the two bidders have been allotted 439.8 MW of wind projects.

 SECI had tendered the capacity in June 2019 with a tariff cap of ₹2.85 (~$0.041)/kWh.
 A few days ago, Mercom reported that the tender was left undersubscribed by 1,249 MW.
-As the tender was undersubscribed, only 80% of the bid capacity could be awarded in line with the ministry norms.
+As the tender was undersubscribed, only 80% of the bid capacity could be awarded in line with the tender condition.
 Therefore, only a capacity of 439.8 MW has been awarded.

 The lowest tariff discovered in this auction is ₹ 0.04 (~$ 0.00056)/kWh more than that discovered in SECI’s previous wind auction held in May 2019.